 - PSY 210 - Statistical methods

-- Harrison, M. and Strother, L. (in press) Does right hemisphere superiority sufficiently explain the left visual field advantage in face recognition?
+- Harrison, M. and Strother, L. (2020) Does right hemisphere superiority sufficiently explain the left visual field advantage in face recognition?
 Attention, Perception & Psychophysics

 - Strother, L. (2019).
 A neural basis of the serial bottleneck in visual word recognition.
 Proceedings of the National Academy of Sciences (PNAS)

 - Zhou, Z., Whitney, C. and Strother, L. (2019) Embedded word priming elicits enhanced fMRI responses in the visual word form area.
 PLoS ONE.

 - Zhou, Z., Vilis, T. and Strother, L. (2019) Functionally separable font-invariant and font-sensitive neural populations in occipitotemporal cortex.
 Journal of Cognitive Neuroscience

 - Nah, J.C., Neppi-Modona, Strother, L., Behrmann, M., and Shomstein, S (2018).
 Object width modulates object-based attention.
 Attention, Perception & Psychophysics. https://doi.org/10.3758/s13414-018-1530-y

 - Harrison, M.T. and Strother, L. (2018) Visual recognition of mirrored letters and the right hemisphere advantage for mirror-invariant object recognition.
 Psychonomic Bulletin & Review.

 - Strother, L., Zhou, Z., Coros, A.M., and Vilis, T. (2017).
 An fMRI study of visual hemifield integration and cerebral lateralization.
 Neuropsychologia

 - Erlikhman, G., Strother, L., Barzakov, I. and Caplovitz, G.C.
 (2017).
 On the legibility of mirror-reflected and rotated text.
 Symmetry.